Congratulations to Team USA – 4th out of 47 teams at the 2025 International Geography Olympiad!

 Steve Muench

-Steve Muench, a social studies teacher in Leonia, NJ who has coached since 2017 will return to co-coach in 2025.
+Steve Muench, a social studies teacher in Leonia, NJ who has coached since 2017 will return to co-coach in 2026.
+Steve is also a board member of the Steering Committee of the International Geography Olympiad.

 Gallery